mhscott/mhscott.github.io/_posts/2020-06-13-not-just-a-modeling-term.md

 ---
 <br>
 Update, July 5, 2020: OpenSees GitHub [PR #381](https://github.com/OpenSees/OpenSees/pull/381),
-changed terminology in `SRC/` and `EXAMPLES/` to "primary/secondary" and "retained/constrained".
-A few occurrences are in third party code (Tcl/Tk and AMGCL) and some recorder options maintained for backward compatibility of scripts.
+changed "master/slave" terminology in `SRC/` and `EXAMPLES/` to "primary/secondary" and "retained/constrained".
+A few occurrences of the previous terminology are in third party code (Tcl/Tk and AMGCL) and one recorder input was maintained for backward compatibility of scripts.

 ![Remaining modeling terms in OpenSees source code](/assets/images/ModelingTerms.png)